espoirMur/my-blog-gastby/content/blog/book-recomendations/index.md

 ---
-title : My book recommendation to enhance your Soft Skills as a developer date : "2021-06-05T14:57:09"
+title : My books recommendations to enhance your Soft Skills as a developer date : "2021-06-05T14:57:09"
 description: Book recommendation for your soft skills as a developer published : True